attowatt/i2c2midi/README.md

 ## Usage

+### TRS

 i2c2midi can be used with up to 16 different external MIDI-enabled devices simultaneously, each device receiving MIDI messages on one of the 16 available MIDI channels.
 Just make sure, each device is set to a different MIDI channel.
 Use a TRS MIDI adapter (Type A) and a a MIDI splitter to connect all devices.
 Please note: The TRS connection is MIDI *in* only!

+### USB

-The USB connection can be used for either MIDI *out* to connect one additional device (e.g. Teenage Engineering OP-1), or MIDI *in* receiving MIDI CC messages from an external MIDI controller.
+The USB connection can be used for either MIDI *out* to connect one additional device (e.g. Teenage Engineering OP-1), or MIDI *in* to receive MIDI CC messages from an external MIDI controller.

+i2c2midi acts as a USB host, which makes it possible to connect external USB devices without the need of a computer.

 If an external MIDI controller is connected via USB, all incoming MIDI CC messages (127 * 16 channels = 2032 values total) are stored internally in i2c2midi, and can be requested by Teletype at any time, using the generic I2C OPs (see below).

-### Please note: Use external power or a powered USB hub!
+**Please note: Use external power or a powered USB hub!**

 If you connect a MIDI device without own its power supply, use a powered USB hub with power supply in between i2c2midi and the MIDI device.
 This prevents too much current from being drawn from the Teensy.
 In case of OP-1, please turn off USB charging by pressing `shift` + `COM`, then `OPT` (T4), then turn the blue encoder to toggle USB charging off.

 ![](hardware/i2c2midi_hardware_MK2/pictures/i2c2midi_MK2_diagram.png)

 ### Send MIDI messages

+Use these commands in your Teletype script:

 ```
 EX 2                       // tells Teletype that following code in the script is meant for i2c2midi